 Hard Reset Iris Hi-Def Display

 There are multiple variations of the Iris model, and the one that uses a high def display has a few small adjustments to the hard reset process.
-Just like with the Iris model above, you will want to bring the sensor and display unit together and then remove the sensor’s batteries and change the channel within the battery compartment.
+Like with the Iris model above, you will want to bring the sensor and display unit together and then remove the sensor’s batteries and change the channel within the battery compartment.

 So if you wake up to find that your temperature accuracy, your indoor humidity, or even the clock tower is off on your weather station, you can follow the steps above, and you should be able to reset your AcuRite weather station.